Thermalization at the femtoscale seen in high-energy Pb+Pb collisions: Fitting the variance of fluctuations

 The results shown are obtained by assuming that the variance of the charged multiplicity is proportional to the mean, that is, ${\rm Var}(N|b)/\overline{N}(b)$ is constant.
 As explained in Sec.~\ref{s:bayesian}, we have also tested two alternative scenarios, assuming either that ${\rm Var}(N|b)$ is constant or that the ratio ${\rm Var}(N|b)/\overline{N}(b)^2$ is constant.
 We have checked that the fit to the data is as good.
-The values of fit parameters vary only by 2\% for $\sigma_{pt}$ and by 3\% for the correlation coefficient $r$.
+The values of fit parameters vary only by 3\% for $\alpha$, and even less for $\sigma_{\delta p_t}$ and $r$.